 We've grown Agave parryi from all along its native range, but the best clone is still the one growing at the JC Raulston Arboretum in NC.
-We tracked this clone back to a plant that came from J.C.'s 1979 trip to California's Strybing Arboretum.
+We tracked this clone back to a plant that originated from J.C.'s 1979 trip to California's Strybing Arboretum.
 Strybing obtained their plant from California professor Jack Napton in 1971.
 This special clone forms large symmetrical 2' tall x 3' wide rosettes that seem particularly well-adapted to winters in wet, humid climates.
 It is slow to offset compared with many forms, which makes propagation more of a challenge.
 This clone needed a name and we could not think of anything better than to name it after the late Dr. J.C.
 Raulston.
-When it gets around to flowering, the 15' tall leg-thick spike topped with clouds of yellow flowers will draw hummingbirds from all around.
+When it gets around to flowering, the 15' tall leg-thick spike, topped with clouds of yellow flowers, will draw hummingbirds from all around.

 Other: Edimentals , Deer Resistant Plants , Drought Tolerant Plants , Fragrant Flowers , Groundcovers , Hummingbird Plants , Pollinator Plants , Medicinal Plants , North American Native Plants , Ornamental Seed or Fruit , Plant Delights Introductions , Plants that Attract Birds , Rabbit Resistant Plants , Salt Tolerant Seaside Plants , Texas Native Plants , Tropical Looking Plants , Xeriscaping Plants , Colored Foliage , Tony's Favorites , United States Native Plants , House Plants